 School year 2024

-Working with Auckland Council's Schools Liaison team, we are currently talking with a number of local schools in and around the project area to develop a range of exciting activities for the 2024 school year.
+We have ongoing activities with a number of local schools in and around the project area to implement a range of exciting activities during the current 2024 school year.

 As these activities occur with schools we will provide updates on this page.